udexon/PhosCloudless/Ownership_Rewards.md

 4. Please refer to for tipping ...
 (Phos Tipping Example).

+The above cannot be done without Shellet Programming and ID-less.
+Fragmented programmer communities, no economy of scale.
+Centralized ID management -- cannot grow, chicken and egg.

 separate fee structure from tipping, fee structure is promise, tipping is to deliver promise.

 3. Use Phos Messaging to build up database.
 Their work out payment details.
 Sponsors.